 I spent five weeks on medical leave (8/5-8/20, and again 8/22-9/12) without any real access to my phone or computer, and thus my email, following a freak accident.
-The cause?
-Think a period of disassociation and amnesia; there exists a short time period from which I remember little to nothing–some things have left significant and severe memory gaps.
-I don’t remember most of what happened in the days that led up to these hospitalizations.
+Think a period of disassociation, amnesia, and symptoms of a traumatic brain injury, where there actually wasn’t one.
+There exists a short time period from which I remember little to nothing–some things have left significant and severe memory gaps; I don’t remember most of what happened in the days that led up to these hospitalizations.

 Where there is some degree of emotional maturity and intelligence, this does not impair any kind of authentic, honest, and hard-working relationship, work- or personal-wise, and I was gladly discharged from the hospital on Thursday with a total green light to return to work!